hildjj/hostlocal/README.md

   -o, --open <path>           Open this path in the default browser.
 Relative
                               to server root and prefix, if specified.
 If empty (""), do not open anything. (default: ".")
+  -O, --no-open               Do not open a page in the default browser.
   -p, --port <number>         Port to serve content from.
 Use 0 to get an
                               unused port. (default: 8111) -P, --prefix <string>       Make all of the URLs served have paths that start